Skip to main content

 FrequencyLimit results to a specific billing cadence (for example, month:1 for monthly, year:1 for annual)

-Group byTime bucket for the trend chart: day, week, or month (defaults to day)
+Group byTime bucket for MRR, Churn, and LTV: day, week, or month (defaults to day)

 All date calculations use UTC.
 There is currently no timezone offset configuration for the Analytics page.